-Beginning in 2008 and over the next five years Gary Zuercher pursued his project of photographing the bridges that cross the Seine in Paris.
 He shot only at night, on film, in black and white and mostly in Winter.
-He developed the film in his darkroom in a nineteenth century Haussmannien building in Paris, and developed the prints in his darkroom in Washington, DC.
-When the shooting was finished Zuercher then spent another year researching and documenting the fascinating history of each of those bridges.
+He developed the film in his darkroom in a nineteenth-century Haussmannien building in Paris and developed the prints in his darkroom in Washington, DC.
+When the shooting was finished he then spent another year researching and documenting the fascinating history of each of those bridges.

 He describes his project this way: